papis/papis/doc/source/scripting.rst

     mutt -a ${zip_name}

 Papis defines environment variables such as ``PAPIS_LIB`` so that external scripts can make use of the user input.

-If you have the script above in your path you can run
+To use the script you can put it somewhere in your ``PATH`` or alternatively inside the ``~/.papis/scripts`` folder.
+If this is the case then you can run

 ::